vsoch/image-comparison-thresholding/README.md

 For our discussion, we wanted to compare the percentage of voxels obtained at our optimal threshold to maps generated with random field theory thresholding, and we did this with [compare_to_rft.py](analysis/compare_to_rft.py)

 #### results
-Complete code to generate the results interface, an interactive confusion matrix for the classification task, is also [provided](results).
-A live version is also [available](http://www.vbmis.com/bmi/project/confusion)
+Complete code to generate the results interface, an interactive confusion matrix for the classification task, is also provided as a [flask interface](results) or [static site](https://github.com/vsoch/image-comparison-thresholding/tree/gh-pages).
+A live version is also [available](http://vsoch.github.io/image-comparison-thresholding)